-We agree that the use of fluid inclusions to assess magma storage depths is not a new method per-se as it has been used in deep storage systems in the past via microthermometry (we assess the reliability of the method in our paper in press at GPL, available as a preprint and cited here as DeVitre and Wieser, 2023).
+We agree that the use of fluid inclusions to assess magma storage depths is not a new method per-se as it has been used in deep storage systems in the past via microthermometry (we assess the reliability of the method in DeVitre and Wieser, 2024).
 However, we disagree that microthermometry can access this information in every case.
 Microthermometry is indeed very easy to conduct when the density of CO2 is above critical (where the vapor homogenizes into the liquid) but is extremely difficult to conduct in volcanic inclusions not hosted in quartz when the density is below critical, and the liquid homogenizes to vapor.
 This phase change is significantly more difficult to constrain and frankly impossible except for large inclusions hosted in clear minerals such as quartz.
 This is well documented in numerous previous publications such as Hansteen and Klugel (2008).
 This means that pre-eruptive storage will only be constrained if it is happening at more than 7-8 km depth (in the case of Hawaiian volcanoes like Kilauea and Mauna Loa, all pre-eruptive storage is shallower than this).
 Microthermometry also requires the preparation of double-polished wafers, making preparation much slower than for Raman.

 Concerning the sustainability of the analyses, we do not think that is a valid concern, part of what we have demonstrated is that this work can be done without “extraordinary” circumstances – participants still taught and attended classes, didn’t work overnight or conduct shift work.
 Now many of the slow steps have been ironed out, this could absolutely be sustainable for a prolonged eruption (akin to the work being done by the Icelandic geochemistry team).
 We agree that coordinating individuals is not an innovation, however, we have demonstrated and highlighted the feasibility of using this method as a near- real time monitoring petrological tool to determine magma storage depths.
 This is relevant because magma storage depth has been identified as high-value information for observatories (Re et al., 2021) but no petrological methods were able to access it on timescales relevant to eruptive crises.
+Also, while a number of papers have speculated that work can be performed on these timescales (Dayton et al. 2021, Zanon et al. 2024), this is the first study demonstrating it.

 2) The real value of the quick data is not demonstrated.
 What happens is the data is obtained later, in a week or two?
 Or in a year?
 And by that time will be supported with other geochemical data, melt inclusions, olivine mapping etc.?
 I think the scientific value of the data will increase significantly.

 We respectfully completely disagree with this statement.
 The value of quick data is to inform monitoring efforts and the decision-making related to those monitoring efforts.
 Observatories need real-time information, for example to assess whether populations should be evacuated.
 A sudden change in magma storage depth information can be a critical piece of information to understand an ongoing eruption.
 Magma storage depths have been identified by observatories (Re at al. 2021) as an extremely valuable piece of information in monitoring, but this is typically not a quickly produced type of information.
 There is no monitoring value to data produced a year later when an eruption has ended.
 At that point such data only informs models for “future eruption expectations”.

+We have added a paragraph from our HVO collaborators directly emphasizing the importance of these results. (paste below)